jlangch/venice/doc/readme/ext-geoip.md

 ## Example 3: Visualize Tomcat IP addresses on a map

+The script `tomcat-geoip.venice`
+  - parses IP addresses from Tomcat access log files
+  - aggregates the IP address (computes frequency)
-The script `tomcat-geoip.venice` parses Tomcat access log files for IP addresses, maps the IP addresses to locations, and visualizes them on a world map.
+  - maps the IP addresses to locations
+  - visualizes them on a world map.

 Script  _tomcat-geoip.venice_ :